michaelkin1/Programmes-in-C-plusplus/README.md

 - **Mathematics**: Computes squared differences between actual and expected letter distributions to infer the most likely language.

 ### Usage
-- **Input**: Provide the filepath of the text file/text folder to be analyzed (You can use the example .txt-files in the txt_files/language_txt folder or any tof your choosing).
+- **Input**: Provide the filepath of the text file/text folder to be analyzed (You can use the example .txt-files in the txt_files/language_txt folder or any txt file of your choosing).
 - **Output**: The program displays the letter frequency distribution, compares it to predefined language profiles, and outputs the most probable language along with squared differences for each language.

  <br />